Desk with Laptop, Calculator, Files and small model of house with epc colours

 • Fischer Elektrostore: HHR16, HHR25, HHR34

-If the heater you are looking to install is not on this list then your EPC won’t be better that if you had 'standard' storage heaters present.
+If the heater you are looking to install is not on this list then your EPC rating won’t be better than if you had 'standard' storage heaters present.

-• Upgrade your existing storage heaters to High Heat Retention Storage Heaters.
+• Upgrade your existing storage heaters to High Heat Retention Storage Heaters (HHRSHs)

-• Rip out the storage heaters, get gas connected to the property and fit a gas boiler and radiators / underfloor heating
+• Remove the storage heaters, get gas connected to the property and fit a gas boiler and radiators / underfloor heating

-• Rip out the storage heaters and fit electric panel heaters instead because you’ve seen a very convincing advert on social media from a company saying that their peak-rate electric panel heaters are better than storage heaters.
+• Rip out the storage heaters and fit electric panel heaters instead because you’ve seen a very convincing advert on social media from a company saying that their peak-rate electric panel heaters are very efficient and better than storage heaters

 Replacing Storage Heaters with Electric Panel Heaters